Vehicle-Intelligence-and-Control-Lab/common-scenario-schema/README.md

 ### 5. Selection of parameter space (Code)
 This section explores the logical scenarios stored in the database to create detailed scenarios and automate simulations according to the single parameter distribution method defined by OpenSCENARIO.

-The simulator consists of MORAI and CarMaker, and in the case of MORAI, a detailed scenario is created in the form of xosc and the simulation is executed, and in the case of CarMaker, a parameter space (.csv) is created and used as an input for the simulation.
+The simulator consists of MORAI SIM and CarMaker, and in the case of MORAI SIM, a detailed scenario is created in the form of xosc and the simulation is executed, and in the case of CarMaker, a parameter space(.csv) is created and used as an input for the simulation.